 Extension: Mike Trout, OF (10/$360M, 2019)

-After winning a World Series title with the Nationals, the ever-consistent Rendon joined the Angels and continued at the same level he’d been playing at since 2017, if not before, in his first year.
+After winning a World Series title with the Nationals, the ever-consistent Rendon joined the Angels and continued at the same level he’d been playing at since 2017 in his first year before dealing with injuries in 2021.
 Trout’s deal was added on to an existing two years and $66.5 million he had left on his prior extension, so the full contract is for 12 years and $426.5 million, which was the largest in North American professional sports at the time it was signed.

 FA contract: Carlos Lee, 1B/LF (6/$100M, 2007)